ruimaranhao/FEUP-LEIC-LDTS-Labs/Lab06.md

 ### 3. OBSERVER PATTERN

 We will now implement a bar where clients will be able to order drinks by specifying their recipes.
 However, our clients want to be notified every time their favorite bars go into happy hour.
 We can use the observer pattern for this.
+You can learn more about it [here](https://refactoring.guru/design-patterns/observer).

 - Create a new *abstract* class named `Bar` having the following methods: